wvaske/mlperf-storage/Submission_guidelines.md

 | **Totals**           |                   | **12 watts**          | **12 watts**   |

 System component and power supply unit names in the above tables are examples.
 Consistent names should be used in bill-of-material documentation, system diagrams and descriptive text.

+**System Topology**
+The system topology needs to show logical connections between the nodes and network devices listed in the system-description.yaml.
+The simplest form is made up of squares and lines with a square for each node and a line for each connection between the nodes.
+Every node listed in the system-description.yaml needs to have a representative visual in the topology diagram.
+For large deployments (larger than 4 nodes), use an appropriate scaling notation.
+For example, in a solution of 16 identical client nodes, show squares for the first and last nodes (with node names and numbers in the nodes) separated by "...".

 **Optional information**